Skip to main content.

 4–6 pm

-One of the most successful extracurricular research experiences for students at Bard is the Bard Summer Research Institute (BSRI), which supports campus-based projects in empirical and quantitative fields including biology, chemistry and biochemistry, computer science, environmental studies, mathematics, physics, and psychology.
-Students typically spend eight weeks in residence in June and July undertaking individual research projects and being mentored by Bard faculty.
-We invite you to join the BSRI students as they present their research and engage in conversation about their work.
+One of the most successful extracurricular research experiences for students at Bard is the Bard Summer Research Institute (BSRI), which supports campus-based projects in empirical and quantitative fields including biology, chemistry and biochemistry, computational sciences, environmental studies, mathematics, physics, and psychology.
+Students typically spend eight weeks in residence undertaking individual research projects and being mentored by Bard faculty.
+Join the BSRI students as they present their research and discuss their work.

 Lobby, Gabrielle H. Reem and Herbert J. Kayden Center for Science and Computation